top of page

 Ramses Gate.jpeg

-The Triumphal Gate of Ramses II
+Triumphal Gate of Ramses II on the tel

-According to the New Testament, while in Jaffa Peter resurrected a virtuous woman called Tabitha and this brought him many adherents.
-While in Simon’s house he had a vision: “He saw heaven opened and something like a large sheet being let down to earth by its four corners.
+While in Jaffa, Peter resurrected a virtuous woman called Tabitha and this brought him many adherents.
+While in Simon’s house he also had a vision: “He saw heaven opened and something like a large sheet being let down to earth by its four corners.
 It contained all kinds of four-footed animals, as well as reptiles and birds.
 Then a voice told him, “Get up, Peter.
 Kill and eat.”
 “Surely not, Lord!”
 Peter replied.
 “I have never eaten anything impure or unclean.”
 The voice spoke to him a second time, “Do not call anything impure that God has made clean.”
 This happened three times, and immediately the sheet was taken back to heaven” (Acts 10:11-16).

 Clocktower Jaffa.jpeg